 Khalid Ghafoor: He hails from Bhota, Gujrat and is a graduate from Allama Iqbal Open University.
 He has lived in Peshawar, Lahore, Gujrat and Rawalpindi.
 Khalid has special love for saints especially Sheikh Abdul Qadir Jillani and Syed Ali Hajveri.
 He teaches English, Arabic, Iqbal Studies and Social Studies free of cost to deserving students.
 He finds “No Honking Horn” and “Whiteribbon” as best cultural campaigns in country.
 He is a handsome, honest and healthy man.

-Khalid Mehmud: He is a graduate hailing from Sheikupura and runs consumer goods distribution business – Eden Marketing - in Islamabad.
+Khalid Mehmud: He is an MBA hailing from Sheikupura and runs consumer goods distribution business – Eden Marketing - in Islamabad.
 He has served as Finance Manager for PanAsian Group.
 He is a hard working person having soft heart for the country.
 Khalid has visited Bangladesh, Malaysia, Saudi Arabia and Sri Lanka.
 Besides Allama Iqbal’s poetic work, he loves English, Indian and Urdu music.
 He is a charming, critic of cricket and has two sons and daughters.
 He is staunch advocate of Polio Eradication and Love Police campaigns.
 Khalid appreciates the short op-ed “Hamlet and Bakistan” of Daily 10 Minutes.
 He is loved by his employees and family members.
 He has plans to become active member of Islamabad Chamber of Commerce and Industry.

 Khawaja Abdur Rehman: He was secretary general of Pakistan Muslim League (Punjab) before partition of India.
 He was an apple of his parents’ eyes and friend of Muhammad Ali Jinnah.
 Kashmiri Khawaja was well educated, well travelled and a nabob in Ambala.
 He had eleven houses in Ambala on names of his ten children.
 In 1947, he settled down in Deryaabad in Rawalpindi in a medium size house.
 Besides writing treatises on dynamics of Islam, he did pieces of poetry as well.
 He was an avid critic of Sigmund Freud.
 One of his grandsons in Lahore is trying to publish diaries of Khawaja Saheb.